 Though the sun was still just risen, it was already hot when the flagship bumped against the Isle of Blood’s rotten docks.
-Unlike when Doil had made his clandestine journeys there beneath cover of darkness, there was no mist to obscure the temple complex, and a delegation of priests in their red robes was waiting on the path up to the temple.
+Unlike when Doil made his clandestine journeys there beneath cover of darkness, no mist obscured the temple complex, and a delegation of priests in their red robes was waiting on the path up to the temple.
 Admiral Ferl ensured the ship was properly secured, casting a disapproving eye over the state of the dock, and then saw the gangplank lowered.

 “Welcome to the Isle of Blood,” she said.
 “High Priest Yorin has been alerted to your presence here.
 Please, follow me.”

-He waited until Doil and Kiluron had both taken their proffered seats; both Kiluron and Doil hesitated a moment before accepting the food, although some of Kiluron’s reluctance dissipated upon tasting the custard tarts to which Yorin had referred.
+He waited until Doil and Kiluron both took their proffered seats; they hesitated a moment before accepting the food, although some of Kiluron’s reluctance dissipated upon tasting the custard tarts to which Yorin referred.
 Only when they were settled did Yorin speak again.
 “I must say, I am surprised that the morning brings you here,” he said.
 “With what manner of business have you come?”

 “Dragons,” Kiluron answered without preamble.
 “We need to know how to fight dragons, like Priest Herlglut did last year.”